Tracking Patterns in Toxicity and Antisocial Behavior Over User Lifetimes on Large Social Media Platforms: Results

 \subsection{Definitions}

 We use two metrics: toxicity and downvote scores.
 We also use three separate datasets.
 See the Methods section for a more detailed description.

 \paragraph{Toxicity score} The toxicity score is from the Perspective API,\cite{perspectiveapi} a machine learning model that assigns a piece of text a score between 0 and 1, where 1 is most toxic.
-The API defines \enquote{toxicity} as \enquote{a very hateful, aggressive, disrespectful comment or otherwise very likely to make a user leave a discussion or give up on sharing their perspective}.\cite{perspective_api_attribute_defs} \paragraph{Downvote score} The downvote score comes from the Reddit voting system, where any user can \enquote{upvote} or \enquote{downvote} a comment based on whether it \enquote{contributes to conversation}.\cite{reddiquette} Here \enquote{downvote score} for a group of comments denotes the percentage of comments that were downvoted, meaning they received more downvotes than upvotes.
+The API defines \enquote{toxicity} as \enquote{a very hateful, aggressive, disrespectful comment or otherwise very likely to make a user leave a discussion or give up on sharing their perspective}.\cite{perspective_api_attribute_defs} Scores for comments not in English were excluded, to prevent bias between models for different languages.\cite{nogara2023toxic} \paragraph{Downvote score} The downvote score comes from the Reddit voting system, where any user can \enquote{upvote} or \enquote{downvote} a comment based on whether it \enquote{contributes to conversation}.\cite{reddiquette} Here \enquote{downvote score} for a group of comments denotes the percentage of comments that were downvoted, meaning comments that received more downvotes than upvotes.

-\paragraph{Datasets} The Reddit user dataset contains all comments made by a random sample of 1 million users ($\sim1\%$), for a total of 123 million comments.
-The Wikipedia dataset contains all edits made to Wikipedia talk pages, after filtering out bot accounts, for a total of 122 million edits from 2.8 million accounts, on 21.8 million talk pages.
-Supplementary Section \ref{section_supp:G_size_plots} shows the number of accounts made in different years.
+\paragraph{Datasets} See Methods and Table \ref{tab:dataset_sizes} for more details.
+The Reddit user dataset contains all comments made by a random sample of 1 million users ($\sim1\%$), for a total of 123 million comments.
+The Wikipedia dataset contains all edits made to English Wikipedia talk pages, after filtering out bot accounts, for a total of 122 million edits from 2.8 million accounts, on 21.8 million talk pages.
+Supplementary Section \ref{section_supp:G_size_plots} shows the number of accounts created in different years.

 The Reddit URL dataset consists of all Reddit posts of YouTube or Imgur URLs.
 Scores for each post were calculated as the mean of scores for all comments on the post.
-Downvote score for each post was defined as the percent of comments that were downvoted.
+Downvote score for each post was defined as the percentage of comments on that post that were downvoted.